microsoft/PowerToys/doc/specs/KeyboardManager.md

 ## 1.5 Narrative / Scenario

 **User Problem 1** - Mac/Linux “switch” users: A user who has recently made the switch to Windows and is having trouble adjusting to the keyboard differences.
 Simple tasks like locking the computer, copy / paste, and switching browsers now require thinking and the lack of muscle memory makes the user feels clumsy at times.
-For example, copying an object on MacOS, *CMD+C,* requires your thumb whereas on Windows, *CTRL + C*, it’s your pinky.
+For example, copying an object on MacOS, <kbd>cmd</kbd> + <kbd>C</kbd>, requires your thumb whereas on Windows, <kbd>Ctrl</kbd> + <kbd>C</kbd>, it’s your pinky.
 Even within identical applications there are shortcut disparities.
-Going to the address bar in Google Chrome on a Mac is CMD+L, on a PC, that would map to Alt-D.
+Going to the address bar in Google Chrome on a Mac is <kbd>cmd</kbd> + <kbd>L</kbd>, on a PC, that would map to <kbd>Alt</kbd> + <kbd>D</kbd>.

 **Outcome**: A successful KSM manager would increase comfortability and users wouldn’t feel like they lost functionality or convenience with switching to Windows 10.
 In effect, it would help decrease churn and avoid a negative experience for a new user, which is crucial moment for public sentiment on Windows.

- **User Problem 2** – Users want customizability to make them faster: **Developers, or power users, who use their keyboard a lot are constantly looking to save themselves time and make their processes more convenient.
-This community has largely relied on 3<sup>rd</sup>
-party tools or has left their keys alone but voiced frustration with the lack of a native tool to remap keys.
-An example of a power shortcut that made its way into Windows is Winkey+L. You used to have to hit Ctrl-Alt-Del then click “Lock”.
+ **User Problem 2** – Users want customizability to make them faster: Developers, or power users, who use their keyboard a lot are constantly looking to save themselves time and make their processes more convenient.
+This community has largely relied on 3<sup>rd</sup> party tools or has left their keys alone but voiced frustration with the lack of a native tool to remap keys.
+An example of a power shortcut that made its way into Windows is Winkey+L. You used to have to hit <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Del</kbd> then click “Lock”.

 **Outcome**: A successful KSM manager would ‘unlock’ functionality and convenience for many power users, increasing their everyday efficiency.
 Keyboard changes are highly visible and successfully extending control would greatly boost satisfaction to continue to cement Windows as the *ideal* platform for a developer.